soundpress/RulesOfNYC/docs/c35/index.rst

    (9) there is reason to believe that the participant or an agent of the participant has committed a violation of the Act or these Rules;

-   (10) the participant or an agent of the participant has been found by the Board to have committed fraud in the course of Program participation or to be in breach of certification pursuant to Rule 2-02; or
+   (10) the participant or an agent of the participant has been found by the Board to have committed fraud in the course of Program participation or to be in breach of certification pursuant to 52 RCNY § 2-02; or

    (11) there is reason to believe that the participant or an agent of the participant has engaged in conduct detrimental to the Program that is in violation of any other applicable law.